nuxt/image/docs/content/5.providers/imgix.md

----
-title: Imgix
+# Imgix

-description: Nuxt Image has first class integration with Imgix
+Nuxt Image has first class integration with Imgix

 ---